smucclaw/ide/README.md

 ### 0.0.1

-Initial release; basic syntax highlighting.
+Basic syntax highlighting.

 ## Troubleshooting

-Please open an issue if you encounter any problems when using the extension.
+Please open an issue if you encounter any problems while using the extension.